Locations of Potential Exposure to the Public

 How does measles spread?

 Measles is highly contagious.
 Someone who is infected can spread the disease to other people before noticing any symptoms, especially in the four days before and after a rash develops.
 The virus spreads easily by sharing the same air with an infected person, especially if that person coughs or sneezes.
+The virus remains contagious in the air or on surfaces for up to two hours.

 Is there a treatment for a measles infection?